Latest Update: 19th October 2020

 Royal Mail 1st Class: Most orders still received next working day.
 Some areas are experiencing higher demand with delays of around 1 - 2 days.

-Royal Mail Next Day Delivery Services: Royal Mail Next Day 9am, now guaranteed by 1pm.
-Royal Mail Next Day 1pm, now guaranteed by 9pm.
+Royal Mail Next Day Delivery Services: No delays.
 Service now operating with contactless deliveries.
-Delivery person signs mail on behalf of the customer and leaves in safe place.
+Delivery person signs mail on behalf of the customer.

 Parcel Force: Normal Service.